-Make your film school application stand out with these five easy tips.
+Make your film school application stand out with these five tips.

 How to Apply to Film School

-It's a good idea to have a general idea of what admissions officers are looking for in a film school applicant.
 While every film school has unique requirements, preparing for some of the standard admissions hurdles can help boost your confidence as you go through the process.
 Finding ways to make your application stand out can also help your chances at more competitive schools.

 Here are five tips to help you focus in the right direction as you explore how to get into film school: